 IV.
 Healthy thoughts (vichar)

-Food seems to inspire in us not only hunger or satisfaction, but much more: love, patriotism, forgiveness, devotion; probably up to depression, anger, loneliness, nostalgia.
+Food seems to inspire in us not only hunger or satisfaction, but also love, patriotism, forgiveness, devotion; probably up to depression, anger, loneliness, nostalgia.
 The relationship we have with food goes beyond simply satisfying hunger or nourishing the body.
-It creates connections, makes friends, favors romanticism, and makes the child trust his mother… It connects us to others, it connects us to Nature.

 When food strengthens the body and the Earth, it nourishes; when it pollutes, it depletes.
 What happens, then, when this principle also applies to our relationships through food?
 What happens when it separates us from the rest of the community?
 What when we lose the point and become extremists?
 Can the rigidity of thought lead us to true health?